 Revenue for private events is up 18% over last year.

-“I attribute a lot of that to ActiveCampaign,” Randi says, “because ActiveCampaign has so many versatile functions!
+“I attribute a lot of that to ActiveCampaign,” says CFP’s head of Marketing, “because ActiveCampaign has so many versatile functions!
 We’re able to simplify the entirety of the funnel from the beginning to the end.”

-Randi adds: “When I moved from our old system to ActiveCampaign, I freed up about 30% of my time.”
+“When we moved from our old system to ActiveCampaign, we freed up about 30% of our administrative time.”

 “We use Slack for communications for operations within the company,” Kayla says.
 “If a message is only sent in Slack it can get lost.
-When Randi assigns me tasks in an ActiveCampaign deal, I get an email.
+When tasks are assigned to me in an ActiveCampaign deal, I get an email.
 When you’re sent straightforward information, it’s less stressful to keep track of what needs to get done day-to-day.”

 When you can have a conversation (directly on your website), no one falls through the cracks

 “I was worried that we wouldn’t be the easiest group to accommodate as 1 person uses a wheelchair and we also have a 9 month old in a stroller with us.
 However, I got a quick, same-day response letting me know that wouldn’t be a problem and the best options for our group.” – Chicago Food Planet review

 People have a lot of questions before they decide to book a tour.
 How does Chicago Food Planet help them get the answers they need, when they need them?

 “We use Conversations as the chat feature on our website — we’re able to have that personal conversation with an individual to satisfy their needs.”

 “Conversations lets guests know they’re not sending questions into the void,” Kayla adds.